 We also visited the Prado and neighboring El Retiro Park, the Royal Palace, strolled the historical Plaza de Mayor, attended a Flamenco performance and the Opera.
 We met up with a tour company that took us to El Escorial -a monastery where most of the Spanish monarchs are entombed, the Valley of the Fallen – a monument and cathedral built by Generalísimo Franco, and the astoundingly well preserved and stunning city of Toledo – once the former capital of Spain until 1561.

 The Royal Site of San Lorenzo El Escorial, known as El Escorial, is the historical residence of the King of Spain.
 It is now a monastery, basilica, royal palace, library, museum, university, and hospital.

-Franco, who was the fascist dictator of Spain from 1939 – 1975 is buried at the Valley of the Fallen in the church.
+Franco, who was the fascist dictator of Spain from 1939 – 1975 is buried in the Valley of the Fallen in the church.
 40,000 others whose lives were lost fighting the Spanish Civil war are buried beneath the valley floor.
 His burial there is controversial and political rallies honoring Franco have now been banned.

 Photos inside the city of Madrid

 To view my city of Madrid, Spain Travel Photo Gallery FULL SIZE, click on any of the individual images below.